 Yeah.

-And you could that's not so hard.
+And you could, that's not so hard.

 And mine's at Jay Seculo.

-So are we sure about that or do I need to check this out?
+Are we sure about that or do I need to check this out?

-Linda, you check it out right now.
+I'll check it out right now.

 It's at Jay Seculo, that I could tell you for sure.